-In most cases, the answer is no. Most cases of lower back pain are not structural and this absolute truth has been proven countless times in research studies dating back almost 70 years.
+In most cases, the answer is no. Most cases of severe lower back pain are not structural and this absolute truth has been proven countless times in research studies dating back almost 70 years.

 Research has shown no correlation between the most commonly suspected causes of lower back pain and the actual expression of symptoms.
 Can you understand the profundity of this statement?

 Let’s say it again, in slightly different wording to let the message really sink in: The most commonly diagnosed spinal structural issues have never been proven to be the cause of any low back pain.

 These diagnoses include herniated discs, spinal stenosis, degenerative disc disease, osteoarthritis, scoliosis, lordotic and kyphotic curvature abnormalities, short leg syndrome and spina bifida occulta.
 All of these diagnoses represent a structural "problem" in the spine, since the anatomy is not considered textbook perfect.
 However, this is like saying someone with a larger or smaller nose, ears or eyes has something wrong with their face, since they do not conform to extremely narrow anatomical proportions and attributes.
 It makes no sense.
 It has never made any sense...